citp/privacy-policy-historical/e/ek/ekm/ekmpowershop.com.md

 ASP Session ID | Tracks your visit to our website | Unique ID | On Exit
 Comm100 | Live Chat | Unique ID  | On Exit

-## Logging in to the ekmPowershop system
+## Logging in to the EKM system

-After viewing our website and logging into our ekmPowershop.com system, you will receive more cookies to allow for a more bespoke user experience, these cookies are listed below.
+After viewing our website and logging into an EKM shop account, you will receive more cookies to allow for a more bespoke user experience, these cookies are listed below.

 Name | Purpose | Content | Expires
 ---|---|---|---